-Individual response to the drug is variable, particularly when a narcotic premedication is not used.
-The dosage should be titrated to the desired effect according to the patient's age and clinical status.
-When midazolam is used before other intravenous agents for induction of anesthesia, the initial dose of each agent
+Induction of Anesthesia: Individual response to the drug is variable, particularly when a narcotic premedication is not used.
+The dosage should be For induction of general titrated to the desired effect according to the patient's age and anesthesia, before clinical status. administration of other

+When midazolam is used before other intravenous agents for induction of anesthesia, the initial dose of each agent may be significantly reduced, at times to as low as 25% of the usual nitial dose of the individual agents.